schmelczer/great-ai/docs/tutorial/index.md

 # Train and deploy a SOTA model

+Let's see GreatAI in action by going over the life-cycle of a simple service.

+## Objectives

+1. You will see how the [great_ai.utilities][] can integrate into your Data Science workflow.
+2. You will use [great_ai.large_file][] to version and store your trained model.
+3. You will use [GreatAI][great_ai.GreatAI] to prepare your model for a robust and responsible deployment.

 ## Overview

 You are going to train a field of study (domain) classifier for scientific sentences.
 The exact task was proposed by the [SciBERT paper](https://arxiv.org/abs/1903.10676) in which SciBERT [achieved an F1-score of 0.6571](https://paperswithcode.com/sota/sentence-classification-on-paper-field).
 We are going to outperform it using a trivial text classification model: a [Linear SVM](https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html).

 We use the same synthetic dataset derived from the [Microsoft Academic Graph](https://www.microsoft.com/en-us/research/project/microsoft-academic-graph/).
 The dataset is [available here](https://github.com/allenai/scibert/tree/master/data/text_classification/mag).

-## Objectives

-1. You will see how the `great_ai.utilities` can integrate into your Data Science workflow.
-2. You will use `great_ai.large_file` to version and store your trained model
-3. You will use `GreatAI` to prepare your model for a robust and responsible deployment

 !!! success
     You are ready to start the tutorial.
 Feel free to come back to the [summary](#summary) section once you're finished.